-On adoption of IFRS 16, Credendo recognised liabilities in relation to leases which had previously been classified as 'operating leases' under the principles of IAS 17 Leases.
-These liabilities are measured at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate as of 1 January 2019.
+On adoption of IFRS 16, Credendo recognized liabilities in relation to leases which had previously been classified as 'operating leases' under the principles of IAS 17 Leases.
+These liabilities are measured at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing.

-Credendo XS leases office space and cars, both are recorded on the balance sheet as a lease liability (representing the present value of future lease payments) and a right-of-use asset.
+Credendo GSR leases office space and cars, both are recorded on the balance sheet as a lease liability (representing the present value of future lease payments) and a right-of-use asset.
 The income statement classification changes also due to the related expenses that are presented as depreciation (on the right-of-use asset) and interest expense (on the lease liability).

-The income tax expense amounts to 370 K EUR.
-This expense results from the use of deferred tax assets at the level of the Belgian HQ and the current tax expenses that have been incurred at the level of the branches and the HQ.
+The income tax credit amounts to 2 470 K EUR.
+This credit results from the current tax credits that have been incurred at the level of the branches and the HQ.